We Ride: Background and release

-The music video for "We Ride" was filmed in Miami and the Florida Keys in August 2006.
+The music video for "We Ride" was filmed in Miami and the Florida Keys on August 1-2, 2006.
 It was directed by Anthony Mandler, the director of the previous single's video, "Unfaithful".
 In an interview with Corey Moss of MTV, Rihanna explained the concept behind the inspiration for the video, saying, "We just wanted to reconnect with my peers, let them know I'm still a teen, I still have friends – but to make something provocative.
 The '[SOS]' and 'Unfaithful' [concepts] were so out there, so we pulled it back a little bit.
 I'm chilling with my girls some."
 The singer continued to talk about the choreographic content, saying, "I'm dancing [in the video], like technical dance, which was a challenge ...
 It usually takes years to learn, but we got it done in a few days.
 And it was beautifully shot."
 The video was released to download via iTunes on September 18, 2006, in Ireland and September 20, 2006, in the United States.